FinchSec logo

 Find the answers for the most frequently asked questions below

-The hands on labs have been tested with these two adapters, because they have shown to be dependable over the years.
+The hands on labs have been tested with these adapters.
+The AWUS036NHA and AWUS036ACM have shown to be dependable over the years.
+The AWUS036AXM/AWUS036AXML have recently been tested and work as well.

 Can I use a different WiFi adapter?